Code-Institute-Submissions/reversi-toroid/README.md

 * An advanced mode: human vs. computer ("AI").
 To be used by 1 human player.
 Strength of AI can be chosen from 1 (random moves of AI) up to 2 (AI randomly selected among all valid moves with maximal possible gain after 1 move).

 ## UX
 The site was supposed to be used by me or my friends.
 That is why its design is minimal and includes only essential feratures.
 ### User stories:
+#### Always visible "Navigation menu"
-* As a player, I want to click an always visible "menu" button, so that I can come back to the initial page.
+* As a player, I want to click an always visible "menu" button, so that I can come back to the landing page.
 * As a player, I want to click an always visible "menu" button, so that I can get help.
-* As a player, I want to click a button on the initial page, so that I can start a new game on classic board.
+* As a player, I want to click a button on the landing page, so that I can start a new game on classic board.
+#### "Game start" buttons on the landing page
-* As a player, I want to click a button on the initial page, so that I can start a new game on toroid board.
+* As a player, I want to click a button on the landing page, so that I can start a new game on toroid board.
+#### Choosing a human or a computer player, and changing the human players' names
 * As a player, I want to click a player's score frame (that shows a hint), so that I can choose a new name instead of the default one for one of the two players.
 * As a player, I want to choose an "AI-like" new name (that is displayed by default) when I click a player's score frame, so that I can choose a computer (AI) opponent instead of a human one.
 * As a player, I want to get a warning message if the "AI" name is not valid, so that I can correct a mistake.
+#### Playing a game
 * As a player, I want to see a message saying which player must move, so that I (or my human opponent) can make a move.
 * As a player, I want to click a square on the game board, so that I can make a move.
 * As a player, I want to get a warning message if my move is not valid, so that I can correct a mistake.